damasceno-dev/myRecipeBook-Frontend/README.md

 - `npm run generate:prod`: Generate API types and functions for production environment

 ## Deployment
+The instructions focus on AWS deployment as the other projects are AWS-based; however, feel free to deploy wherever suits your needs.

 Steps to deploy using AWS Amplify: